 - All scaffolds shall be designed by a Qualified Person (defined as one who, by possession of a recognized degree, certificate, or professional standing, or who by extensive knowledge, training and experience, has successfully demonstrated his/her ability to solve or resolve problems related to the subject matter, the work, or the project) or manufacturer, and be erected, loaded and used in accordance with that design or manufacturer's specifications. - All Messiah personnel (staff and student workers) who utilize the scaffold shall have read and agreed to the policy before use.
 Only authorized personnel may access the scaffolding. - Each employee who performs work while on a scaffold shall be trained by a person qualified in the subject matter to recognize the hazards associated with the type of scaffold being used and to understand procedures to control or minimize those hazards. - Inspect the scaffold for visible defects or damage prior to accessing.
-Report any defects to the supervisor to be addressed. - Never attempt to alter or repair any scaffold without training and authorization.

-Scaffold Platform Construction

-- Scaffold planking must be able to support, without failure, its own weight and at least four times the intended load. - Each scaffold plank shall be installed so that the space between adjacent planks and the space between the platform and uprights is no more than one inch wide. - The front edge of all platforms shall not be more than 14 inches from the face of the work, unless there is a guardrail or personal fall arrest system in place that meets regulations, with the exception or outrigger scaffolds (3 inches) and lathing operations (18 inches).
+Report any defects to the Supervisor to be addressed. - Never attempt to alter or repair any scaffold without training and authorization. - Scaffold Platform Construction - Scaffold planking must be able to support, without failure, its own weight and at least four times the intended load. - Each scaffold plank shall be installed so that the space between adjacent planks and the space between the platform and uprights is no more than one inch wide. - Except for outrigger scaffolds (3 inches) and plastering and lathing operations (18 inches), the front edge of all platforms shall not be more than 14 inches from the face of the work, unless there is a guardrail or personal fall arrest system in place that meets regulations.